xuanxu/starmatrix/README.rst

         integration_step: logt  # The integration step can be constant in t, constant in log(t), or custom.
         expelled_elements_filename: ejecta.txt  # Filename of ejected data.

-Intergalactic will use its internal default values for all params for which no values are provided.
+Starmatrix will use its internal default values for all params for which no values are provided.

 If you want to use an existent configuration file as template for your own, you can run::

-    $ intergalactic --generate-config
+    $ starmatrix --generate-config

 That command will create a ``config-example.yml`` file in the current dir.